webix-hub/docs/data/spreadsheet/ui_guide.md

 For icon buttons in SpreadSheet we recommend to define the following settings in order to fit the general SpreadSheet appearance:

-- use the Button control with the “htmlbutton” type
+- use the Button control with the "htmlbutton" type
 - set the width equal to 40px
 - use *"webix_ssheet_button_icon"* as a part of the icon element classname
 - as a *background-image* use simple icons with transparent background and the #787878 color